wsaihopfsg/vos-scripting-how-to/soln/ReadDial/ReadDial.rst

   .. |ecneedleprop| image:: /soln/ReadDial/edgecountneedleprop.jpg

 .. note::
-  If the dial face has other objects in addition to the needle, it will be necessary to get rid of them using ``Remove blobs`` preprocessor.
+  If the dial face has other objects in addition to the needle, it will be necessary to get rid of them using preprocessors.

 * Multiple pencil tools for 2 angle calculations